What is constitutional mismatch repair deficiency syndrome?

 How are people with constitutional mismatch repair deficiency syndrome screened for cancer?

 In general, tumor screening involves undergoing certain tests to check for tumors before symptoms occur.
 The goal is to detect tumors at the earliest and most treatable stage.
-Currently, no common screening guidelines exist for people with this syndrome.
-The tumor screening tests should be discussed with a doctor who knows this syndrome well.
+The tumor screening tests should be discussed with a health care provider who knows this syndrome well.